isabella232/OfficeDocs-O365ServiceDescriptions-pr.it-IT/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-education.md

 |Report di Skype for business online nell'interfaccia di amministrazione di Microsoft 365  <br/> |Sì  <br/> |Sì  <br/> |Sì  <br/> |

 > [!NOTE]
-> <sup>1</sup> il client Skype for business (Lync) è supportato per l'utilizzo con queste opzioni di sottoscrizione, ma non è incluso.
-Lync 2013 Basic è disponibile per tutti i clienti.
-Il client desktop Lync Basic è un'applicazione installata localmente che fornisce funzionalità di presenza, messaggistica istantanea e conferenza per i piani di Office 365 che includono Skype for business online.
+> <sup>1</sup> The Skype for Business (Lync) client is supported for use with these subscription options, but it is not included.
+Lync 2013 Basic is available for all customers.
+The Lync Basic desktop client is a locally installed application that provides presence, instant messaging, and conferencing features for Office 365 plans that include Skype for Business Online.
 Office 365 ProPlus e Office 365 a3 includono l'applicazione completa di Skype for business (Lync), che include funzionalità aggiuntive come il supporto di telefonia avanzato, l'archiviazione e le funzionalità di conformità.
-Per ogni utente deve essere assegnata una licenza Skype for business online.
+A Skype for Business Online license must be assigned for each user.
 Per ulteriori informazioni sulle funzionalità di Lync Basic, vedere [clients for Skype for business online](https://technet.microsoft.com/en-us/library/gg425836%28v=ocs.15%29.aspx)> <sup>2</sup> è necessario assegnare un piano di Exchange Online (piano 2) agli utenti che si desidera inviare la segreteria telefonica.
-Non è possibile utilizzare un piano di Exchange Online (piano 1) per la segreteria telefonica.
+An Exchange Online (Plan 1) plan can't be used for voice mail.

 ### <a name="skype-for-business-online-limits"></a>Limiti di Skype for business online